 - Students wishing to use their testing accommodations for any approved course must deliver their Accommodation Letter and discuss their accommodations with their instructor.
 Students should go to the instructor’s office hours or determine a time when they can meet one-on-one with the instructor.
 The discussion can also occur over email or phone if an in-person meeting is not possible.

 - Students who choose to test in the Testing Center should schedule appointments for each test as early as possible.
 We encourage students to schedule all exams within the first two weeks of the semester.
-If this is not possible, students must schedule testing appointments a full five (5) days in advance, up to the minute.
-Students must schedule appointments through Accommodate.
+If this is not possible, students must schedule testing appointments three (3) business days in advance, up to the minute.
+Students must schedule appointments through AIM.
 Students are expected to adhere to this policy in order for the testing process to proceed smoothly and efficiently.

 - Notification of cancellations should be made as soon as the student is aware that they will not be testing.